UpsilonDev/juroku-docker/README.md

 ## Notes

 This Dockerfile is **unoptimized for size** - you might not want to run this in production!!!

-The image contains everything that is required for Juroku to run.
+It contains everything that is required for Juroku to run.

 Juroku's original repo is located at https://github.com/tmpim/juroku